Very often in life we can find ourselves stuck.

 Stuck in a dead end job that we just can’t seem to leave.

 Stuck repeating the same old behaviour patterns that we just can’t break out of.

 Stuck in a life that is not what we wanted for ourselves.

-We sometimes know the kind of life we want and the person we want to be – but we just can’t seem to get there.
-It’s like there is an invisible barrier we just can’t seem to push through.
+We often know the kind of life we want and the person we want to be – but we just can’t seem to get there.
+It’s like there’s an invisible barrier we just can’t seem to push through.

 And in a sense there is.
 It’s our subconscious brain.
 Everything we have experienced – every thought, feeling and action has been registered in our subconscious emotional brain.
 And the more we repeat something, the more entrenched it becomes.

 Overtime, patterns of thinking, feeling and acting become wired into the brain, making it more difficult to change.

 Think about your own life.
 What are you continuously struggling with?